-This configuration (figure 6) will work if and only if bidirectional routing between the cluster service network and the enterprise network is configured such that the MPI
+This configuration (figure 6) will work if and only if bidirectional routing between the cluster service network and the enterprise network is configured such that the MPI Compute Nodes are visible on the enterprise network and the MPI Frontend Node is visible for the cluster compute nodes.
+Otherwise, the Frontend Node role needs to be assigned to a computer with direct access to the TCP/IP network of the cluster.

-5A proper configuration in this context means that bi-directional routing between the cluster service network and the enterprise network is configured such that the Compute Nodes are visible on the enterprise network and the Frontend Node is visible for the Compute Nodes.
+&lt;sup>5A proper configuration in this context means that bi-directional routing between the cluster service network and the enterprise network is configured such that the Compute Nodes are visible on the enterprise network and the Frontend Node is visible for the Compute Nodes.